cellml/libcellml/docs/developer/dev_building.rst

 The first step is to use `CMake <https://cmake.org/>`_ to configure and generate build files for the libCellML library.
 Linux and MacOS use a command line interface, and under Windows there is an optional GUI.
 Note that CMake version 3.2 or later is required to configure libCellML.
-Instructions and information about installing CMake can be found on the `Setup <devsetup_cmake>` page.
+Instructions and information about installing CMake can be found in the :ref:`Setup <devsetup_cmake>` section.

 -------------------------
 Command line Linux, MacOS